rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

    controlled, such as memory-mapped I/O.

 Both of these problems can be resolved by using atomic volatile operations instead of non-atomic volatile operations.
-However, in doing so, we must be very careful to stick with the subset of atomic operations that is supported by all Rust hardware targets.
+However, for atomic volatile to act as a full replacement to non-volatile volatile, we must be very careful to stick with the subset of atomic operations that is supported by all Rust targets.

 This means that we should not expose anything more than loads or stores in our standard subset, as some hardware architectures which are either very old or